P3Senpai/Slovakia2019/README.md

         + Under "Settings" a user can enable/disable this feature (it's disabled by default).
 	+ If enabled, user provides a "Match Number" through the Driver Station user interface (top of the screen).
 	    * The Match Number is used to create a log file specifically with log statements from that particular Op Mode run.
-	    * Match log files are stored in /sdcard/FIRST/matlogs on the Robot Controller.
+	    * Match log files are stored in /sdcard/FIRST/matlogs on the org.firstinspires.ftc.teamcode.Robot Controller.
 	    * Once an op mode run is complete, the Match Number is cleared.
 	    * This is a convenient way to create a separate match log with statements only related to a specific op mode run.